 The convertible debenture represents a financial asset that is initially measured at fair value and is subsequently measured at FVTPL.
-As at September 30, 2019, the fair value of the convertible debenture was estimated to be \$3,473 (March 31, 2019 - \$4,250).
+The Company estimates the fair value of the convertible debenture based upon estimated future cash flows to be received under the convertible debenture agreement discounted to present value using an interest rate of 14%, a discount rate of 50%, and a probability adjustment of 40%.
+As at December 31, 2019, the fair value of the convertible debenture was estimated to be \$3,449 (March 31, 2019 - \$4,250).
+Please refer to Note 15 for additional details.

-As at September 30, 2019, the Company owned 221,239 common share purchase warrants of Civilized (March 31, 2019 - 221,239).
+As at December 31, 2019, the Company owned 221,239 common share purchase warrants of Civilized (March 31, 2019 - 221,239).
 The warrants represent a derivative financial instrument that is initially measured at fair value and is subsequently measured at FVTPL.
-As at September 30, 2019, the fair value of the warrants was estimated to be \$226 (March 31, 2019 - \$760).
+As at December 31, 2019, the warrants were estimated to have a nominal value (March 31, 2019 - \$760).